appium/appium-ios-remotexpc/docs/apple-tv-pairing-guide.md

 3. On your development machine, verify you're connected to the same Wi-Fi network
 4. Ensure both devices have valid IP addresses in the same subnet
 5. Test network connectivity by pinging the Apple TV's IP address (if known)

-**Troubleshooting:**
-- If devices are on different VLANs, they may not discover each other
-- Enterprise networks with client isolation may block peer-to-peer communication
-- Some routers have "AP Isolation" enabled which prevents device communication

 ### Step 2: Enable Discovery Mode on Apple TV